 Yes, you should be able to keep up with our course.
 Our course begins at an introductory level, and then progresses to advanced concepts.
 However, if you would like to brush up on your math skills, we recommend purchasing this book: CliffsNotes Math Review for Standardized Tests

 Is the GMAT available on paper, as a paper-based test?

 Not in the U.S.; however there are a select few testing locations across the globe that administer paper-based tests.
-U.S. paper-based GMAT Exams ended almost 15 years ago.
+U.S. paper-based GMAT Exams ended more than 15 years ago.
 You cannot take a paper-based GMAT exam in the United States or Canada.

 How does the computer based GMAT test work?